forcedotcom/salesforcedx-vscode/docs/_articles/en/index.md

 <span>Download using the links below, or read the [installation instructions](./en/getting-started/install).<span><br/><a class="slds-button slds-button_neutral landing__header-cta slds-m-vertical--x-large" href="https://code.visualstudio.com">Download Visual Studio Code</a><a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode">Install the Salesforce Extensions</a>

-### Code Builder (Beta)
+### Code Builder (pilot)

-Code Builder is a browser-based version of Salesforce Extensions, with everything installed and pre-configured for you.
+Currently in pilot, Code Builder is a browser-based version of Salesforce Extensions, with everything installed and pre-configured for you.
 It's provides all the goodness of the desktop experience, but provides you the flexibility to work anywhere, from any computer.
 Check back soon for details about how to participate in the beta.

 ## Additional Resources